danicc097/openapi-go-gin-postgres-sqlc/db/migrations/README.md

 first migration it encounters.

-`.down.sql` for the schema dump will have to look something like this if we use the output of pg_dump without postprocessing (cannot add `if exists` to create statements):
+`.down.sql` for the schema dump will have to look something like this if we use the output of pg_dump without postprocessing (cannot add `if exists` to create statements).

 ```sql
 drop schema if exists "extra_schema" cascade;